doeminchee/cs2_de_subtick/README.md

   So when you use the alias "..." "exec ...cfg", you can still de subtick the game.

-  Thank you @launders for the idea of desubtick-ing the game with a cfg file as he has demonstrated in this tweet
+  Thank you @launders for the idea of desubtick-ing the game with a cfg file as he has demonstrated in his tweet